kiniin/Digital-Gym-System/README.md

 mvn clean javafx:run
 ```

-Or you can run the running.bat to run our program directly
+Or you can run the `running.bat` file to run our program directly